Topl/topl_addresses/.github/CONTRIBUTING.md

 <a name="commit-message-convention"></a>
 ## Commit Message Convention

-UIkit adapts the [Vue's commit convention](https://github.com/vuejs/vue/blob/dev/.github/COMMIT_CONVENTION.md).
+bip-topl adapts the [Vue's commit convention](https://github.com/vuejs/vue/blob/dev/.github/COMMIT_CONVENTION.md).
 Commit messages can have the following types:

 - `build:` Changes that affect the build system or external dependencies
 - `chore:` Changes to readme, etc